lpossamai/awsS3-multipart-upload-script/README.md

 	1. Change `bucket`, `profile`, `upload_id` and `key`.
 5. Create the `logs` directory: `cd awsS3-multipart-upload-script && mkdir logs`
 6. Run: `./multipart.file-upload-s3.sh`
+7. Check [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/s3api/complete-multipart-upload.html) for next step.
+You'll have to run the `complete-multipart-upload` command.

-The script will start reading your `path` directory for files, will take the MD5 checksum of them and parse it to the S3 API as the `--content-md5` parameter, and then it will start uploading each file to the specified `bucket`.
+The script will start reading your `/home/lucas/aws-upload-test/files/x` directory for files, will take the MD5 checksum of them and parse it to the S3 API as the `--content-md5` parameter, and then it will start uploading each file to the specified `bucket`.
 The outputs will be sent to a log file.
 Make sure to save that log file, you'll need the `ETag` output later on.